-Mastery of entry level nursing skills and competencies for a variety of health care settings.
+Mastery of entry-level nursing skills and competencies for a variety of health care setting.
 Utilization of the nursing process as the foundation for all nursing interventions.

-Lecture Hrs = 2, Lab Hrs = 6, Lab Fee Pre/Corequisite: BIOL 2404, (B or Better) Corequisite: VNSG, 1161, VSNG 1226, VNSG 1304,
+Lecture Hrs.=2, Lab Hrs.=6, Lab Fee Pre/Corequisite: BIOL 2404, (B or better)